A UI isn’t a UX…OK?

 Facebook Simplifies App Development with React Native

 Developers have been tripping balls over this project since it was announced since it will allow them to write code and see the results in only a few seconds.
-This mean you don’t need to compile an entire project to see how a couple of lines might affect it.
+This, coupled with the cheap computers FB will be making available, means you don’t need to compile an entire project to see how a couple of lines might affect it.
 This may not sound like much but not having to compile an app 800 times would actually be a real time saver.

 There is Only Responsive Web Design